 - ½ cup grated parmesan

 - Preheat the oven to 375°F. In a 12” cast-iron skillet (or baking dish), add the tomatoes, cherry tomatoes, garlic, and olive oil.
 Sprinkle with salt and freshly cracked black pepper.
 Toss well.
 Arrange the oregano sprigs, thyme sprigs, and butter into the crevices.
-Bake for 1 hour.
+Bake for 1 hour and 15 minutes.

 - Remove the tomatoes from the oven and discard the herbs.
 Transfer the entire mixture into a blender and blend until smooth.
 Wipe out the skillet and set aside.